-What is the Canadian Diabetes Association’s position on kids with diabetes in school?
+What is Diabetes Canada’s position on kids with diabetes in school?

 Students living with diabetes have the right to be full and equal participants in school and all school-related activities without the fear of being excluded, stigmatized, or discriminated against.

-School boards should develop and communicate a comprehensive diabetes management policy that includes the roles and responsibilities of the students living with diabetes, their parents/caregivers and school personnel according to the Canadian Diabetes Association’s Standards of Care for Students with Diabetes in School.
+School boards should develop and communicate a comprehensive diabetes management policy that includes the roles and responsibilities of the students living with diabetes, their parents/caregivers and school personnel according to Diabetes Canada’s Standards of Care for Students with Diabetes in School.

 School principals should work with each student living with diabetes, their parents/caregivers and healthcare professionals to develop and communicate to school personnel and Individual Care Plan (ICP) that complies with the student’s prescribed diabetes management regimen.
 Each ICP should be comprised of a daily management plan and a diabetes emergency plan.